-PETH 426 - EXERCISE PHYSIOLOGY (4)
+PETH 426 - PHYSIOLOGY OF EXERCISE (4)

 Study of the physiological basis for motor fitness, factors limiting human performance in athletic competition, pertinent research from the sports medicine literature, and laboratory techniques used in analysis of motor fitness.
 Lecture and laboratory.
-Prerequisites: BIOL 121, 122, 123.
+Prerequisite: BIOL 121, BIOL 122, BIOL 123 or BIOL 141, BIOL 142, BIOL 143.